Top 20 Must-Visit Luzon Philippines Tourist Spots: Manila City, Palawan Island, Baguio Highlands

 From one of the biggest natural disasters in the 1990s to one of the most sought-after tourist destinations in the Philippines, Mt.
 Pinatubo has become a definite must-try adventure destination in Luzon and one of the best places to visit in Pampanga.

 Just a few hours away from the metro and often included in Pampanga day tour packages, Mt.
 Pinatubo is all about a fun-filled adventure.
 Book Mt.
-Pinatubo tours to ride a 4x4 on ashen terrain, trek up to the mountain's crater and be greeted by the lake's sparkling turquoise waters.
+Pinatubo tours to ride a 4x4 on ashen terrain, trek up to the mountain's crater, and be greeted by the lake's sparkling turquoise waters.
 Be sure to wear ample protection from the heat of the sun, wear comfortable hiking clothes, and bring lots of water too!
-It's definitely going to be a hot hike, but the reward after is well worth it.
+It's definitely going to be a hot hike, but the reward is well worth it.

 13. Taal Volcano

-Though trips to the active volcano are not allowed, viewing the “island within a lake, inside a volcano” dining at Tagaytay restaurants, enjoying the cool breeze at parks, sipping hot coffee at Tagaytay coffee shops, and staying at the best hotels in Tagaytay are part of the experience when traveling here.
+Though trips to the active volcano are not allowed, viewing the “island within a lake, inside a volcano,” dining at Tagaytay restaurants, enjoying the cool breeze at parks, sipping hot coffee at Tagaytay coffee shops, and staying at the best hotels in Tagaytay are part of the experience when traveling here.
 It's best to book a Tagaytay staycation at hotels with a Taal view.

 12. Bangui Windmills

-To visit and marvel at the sheer size of these turbines, you have to travel roughly 438KM from Manila.
-You have several options to get there: you can do it via land travel either with a private vehicle or bus which will take 11-14 hours with several stopovers to stretch your legs.
+To visit and marvel at the sheer size of these turbines, you have to travel roughly 438 km from Manila.
+You have several options to get there: you can do it via land travel either with a private vehicle or a bus, which will take 11 to 14 hours with several stopovers.

 You can cut significant travel time if you book a flight to Laoag and then take a bus going to Bangui or Pagudpud.
 There are also Ilocos tours and Pagudpud tours that offer a hassle-free trip to these picturesque windmills.